nicholasf/bogan_ipsum/README.md

 # BoganIpsum

-An Elixir port of https://github.com/rvagg/node-boganipsum.git.
+An Elixir port of Bogan Ipsum by http://elevenmedia.com.au/.

+## Caveat

+Some of the language below is not politically correct.
+It is not intended to cause offense.

 ## Usage